Polynomial Bounds for the Grid-Minor Theorem: Extensions

-\paragraph{Acknowledgement.} We thank Tasos Sidiropoulos for suggesting the problem of improving the bounds in the grid-minor theorem, and in particular for asking whether the ideas in routing algorithms are useful for this purpose.
+\paragraph{Acknowledgement.} We thank Tasos Sidiropoulos for suggesting the problem of improving the bounds in the grid minor theorem, and in particular for asking whether the ideas in routing algorithms are useful for this purpose.
+We also thank the two reviewers for detailed comments and suggestions.